LLNL/RAJA/docs/sphinx/dev_guide/contributing.rst

 this properly, build the code for your branch and then run ``make test`` to ensure that your new test passes.

-When you are done, push your branch to GitHub, then create a PR in the RAJA project.
+When you are ready, create a PR in the RAJA project as described above.

 -----------------------
 Creating a Pull Request
 -----------------------

-You can create a pull request (PR)
+We assume all RAJA contributors are familiar with the basic elements of the pull request (PR) process.
+GitHub has a good
-`here <https://github.com/LLNL/RAJA/compare>`_.
-GitHub has a good `PR guide <https://help.github.com/articles/about-pull-requests/>`_ on PR basics if you want more information.
-Ensure that the base branch for your PR is the ``develop`` branch of RAJA.
+`PR guide <https://help.github.com/articles/about-pull-requests/>`_ on PR basics if you want more information.

+Ensure that the base for your PR is the current ``develop`` branch of RAJA.
 When you create a RAJA PR, you must enter a description of the contents of the PR.
 We have a *PR template* for this purpose for you to fill in.
-Be sure to add a descriptive title explaining the bug you fixed or the feature you have added and any other relevant details that will assist the RAJA team in reviewing your contribution.
+Be sure to add a descriptive title explaining the bug you fixed or the feature you have added and any other relevant details that will assist others in reviewing your contribution.

 When a PR is created in RAJA, it will be run through our automated testing